-The Company considers its exposure to credit risk to be low as its cash, deposit and its reclamation deposits are held with a large financial institution with a strong credit rating.
+The Company considers its exposure to credit risk to be low as its cash and cash equivalents, deposit and its reclamation deposits are held with a large financial institution with a strong credit rating.

 The Company manages liquidity risk by maintaining adequate cash and managing its capital.
-At October 31, 2020, the Company had accounts payable and accrued liabilities of \$290,190 due within one year, and cash of \$2,346,449.
+At October 31, 2021, the Company had accounts payable and accrued liabilities of \$718,627 due within one year, and cash and cash equivalents of \$3,636,299.

-Floating interest earned on the Company's cash balances are considered to be at market interest rate.
+Floating interest earned on the Company's cash balances are considered to be at market interest rates.
 The deposit earns no interest and was held as a deposit for the Company's corporate credit card.
-The reclamation deposit earns interest of 0.15%.
+The reclamation deposit earns interest of 0.10%.
 Assuming that all variables remain constant, a change representing a 1% increase or decrease in interest rate would not have a significant effect for the Company.

 The Company is exposed to foreign currency risk to the extent that monetary assets and liabilities are denominated in foreign currency.
-At October 31, 2020, the Company's monetary assets and liabilities are primarily denominated in Canadian dollars.
+At October 31, 2021, the Company's monetary assets and liabilities are primarily denominated in Canadian dollars.